mmistakes/minimal-mistakes/_drafts/project-loom.md

 The reactive programming initiatives try to overcome the lack of thread resources by building a custom DSL to declaratively describe the data flow and let the framework handle concurrency.
 However, DSL is tough to understand and use, losing the simplicity Java tries to give us.

 Also, the async/await approach, such as Kotlin coroutines, has its own problems.
 Even though it aims to model the _one task per thread_ approach, it can't rely on any native JVM construct.
 For example, Kotlin coroutines based the whole story on _suspending functions_, i.e., functions that can suspend a coroutine.
-However, the suspension is wholly based upon non-blocking IO, which we can achieve using libraries based on Netty.
-However, not every task can be expressed in terms of non-blocking IO.
+However, the suspension is wholly based upon non-blocking IO, which we can achieve using libraries based on Netty, but not every task can be expressed in terms of non-blocking IO.
 Ultimately, we must divide our program into two parts: one based on non-blocking IO (suspending functions) and one that does not.
 This is a challenging task; it takes work to do it correctly.
 Moreover, we lose again the simplicity we want in our programs.

 The above are reasons why the JVM community is looking for a better way to write concurrent programs.
 Project Loom is one of the attempts to solve the problem.
 So, let's introduce the first brick of the project: _virtual threads_.

 ## 3. How to Create a Virtual Thread

 As we said, virtual threads are a new type of thread that tries to overcome the resource limitation problem of platform threads.
-They are an alternate implementation of the `java.lang.Thread` type, which stores the stack frames in the heap (garbage-collected memory) instead of the stack.
+They are an alternate implementation of the `java.lang.Thread` type, which **stores the stack frames in the heap (garbage-collected memory) instead of the stack**.

 Therefore, the initial memory footprint of a virtual thread tends to be very small, a few hundred bytes instead of megabytes.
 In fact, the stack chunk can resize at every moment.
 So, we don't need to allocate a gazillion of memory to fit every possible use case.

 Creating a new virtual thread is very easy.
 We can use the new factory method `ofVirtual` on the `java.lang.Thread` type.
-In detail, we create a utility function to create a virtual thread with a given name:
+Let's first define a utility function to create a virtual thread with a given name:

 ```java
 private static Thread virtualThread(String name, Runnable runnable) {